theforeman/theforeman.org/plugins/foreman_discovery/4.1/index.md

 When fdi.pxauto is not provided, Ok/Next buttons are always focused first on all screens therefore it is easier to walk through.

-If no fdi.pxmac is provided and the node has multiple NICs, random network card with an active link is picked up for configuration.
+The pxmac option defines the provisioning interface to be used to acquire network credentials (optionally) and send facts.
+If omitted in unattended mode, the first NIC with link is picked up (in alphabetical order by network identifier in case of multiple items).
+In semi-automated mode, screen will appear to select the correct interface.

 ### 5.3.2 Remastering Discovery Image